HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 (Chiropractors tend to focus on manipulating the neck vertebrae because the Brachial Plexus of nerves, which includes the Median nerve, originates from there).

-- The forearm muscles/tendons definitely need to be massaged and stretched in any treatment as Carpal Tunnel is often the result of repetitive strain injury (RSI) – overuse of particular muscle groups as part of your occupation or lifestyle activities (eg cleaning or rowing).
+- The forearm muscles/tendons definitely need to be massaged and stretched in any treatment as Carpal Tunnel is often the result of repetitive strain injury (RSI) – overuse of particular muscle groups as part of your occupation or lifestyle activities (eg cleaning, data processing, or rowing).
 A person’s medical, work and lifestyle history could point to that.

 - The Median nerve also may be impinged at the elbow or shoulder or in the NECK around C6/C7, so it is vital to look at ALL those areas and the muscles moving ALL those joints.